 We hold ourselves accountable for appropriately handling any personally identifiable information we collect.
 We train all our employees so they know how to ensure that your information is protected.
-The Commission is in the process of establishing Privacy Act regulations and procedures to facilitate Privacy Act requests.
+On May 2, 2018, the Commission published regulations establishing procedures to facilitate Privacy Act requests.
+The regulations can be found at https://www.federalregister.gov/documents/2018/05/02/2018-09209/privacy-act-regulations or by clicking here.

 Before we collect personally identifiable information (“PII”)*, we tell you what we are collecting, why we are collecting it, and how we are going to use it.
 We only collect the minimum amount of PII necessary to achieve the task, whether it is to advocate for you personally or to work on consumer issues broadly.
 We work to ensure that the PII we have about you is accurate, relevant, timely, and complete.
 We hold ourselves accountable for handling your PII appropriately and we train all of our employees to make sure they know how to ensure that your PII remains protected.